 Hearing loss and links to Dementia

 Multiple studies indicate hearing loss can be linked to the onset of dementia and Alzheimer’s disease.
-Leaving hearing loss untreated could pose a serious risk that has not been widely shared with the hearing-impaired population.
-Providing this information will encourage our patients and their loved ones to make more informed and timely decisions about their hearing care.
+Leaving hearing loss untreated could pose a serious risk that is not widely know amongst the general population.

 Hearing loss and increased risk of falling